The QCBR Story

 My passion for animals had always been evident but it wasn’t until my early teenage years that I began to dedicate time and energy to their welfare.
 With the support and blessing from my parents, I began fostering for a local rescue.

-Within my first year of volunteering, I had rehabilitated, cared for and successfully placed over fifty dogs into new forever homes.
+Within my first year of volunteering, I had rehabilitated, cared for and successfully placed over fifty dogs into new forever homes and quickly volunteers for various positions gaining more responsibilities.

 For as many success stories I was able to be apart of, unfortunately there were some that aside from extreme efforts, were lost.